dpuelz/Machine-Learning-in-Finance/README.md

 # Machine Learning in Finance
 PhD-level class at the University of Texas at Austin, Spring 2022

+The structure of this class is simple.
+We will have periodic lectures to cover topics in ML, and (crucially) we will spend time discussing new papers in the field.

 ## Topics with Papers

 ### Supervised & Unsupervised Learning